-Bathymetry was an important driver of distributions in the Rhode Island study area.
-Many more sea ducks were observed in Nantucket Sound in the mid-2000's (as cited in Paton et al. 2010) than in the Rhode Island surveys in 2009-2010, and the authors suggest that this is because Nantucket Sound is mostly <20 m deep.
-In contrast, many species that were observed and used deeper waters in Rhode Island were not observed at all in Nantucket Sound (Paton et al., 2010).
-Study authors concluded that bathymetry drove patterns in water temperatures, circulation, productivity, and other variables offshore of Rhode Island, and that water depth was an important driver of distribution, abundance, and species composition of seabirds as a result.
-Despite the much greater numbers of sea ducks observed in the mid-Atlantic compared to Rhode Island, we suspect that bathymetry is a similarly important driver of avian distributions in our study area, with sea ducks common in shallow (nearshore) areas, and offshore specialists more common in deeper waters.
-Water depth and distance to shore are highly collinear in the mid-Atlantic study area, and in many cases in this report we refer to "nearshore" areas being important for many species.
-However, Rhode Island distribution data suggest that it is bathymetry, rather than distance to shore, that is actually driving these distributions for many species.
-The exception is likely to be birds breeding on the shoreline west of the study area in summer, whose foraging ranges are limited by distance from their breeding locations.
+Paton et al. (2010) concluded that bathymetry drove patterns in water temperatures, circulation, productivity, and other variables offshore of Rhode Island, and that water depth was an important driver of distribution, abundance, and species composition of seabirds as a result.
+Despite the much greater numbers of sea ducks observed in the Mid-Atlantic than in Rhode Island, we suspect that bathymetry is a similarly important driver of avian distributions in our study area, with sea ducks common in shallow (nearshore) areas, and offshore specialists more common in deeper waters.
+Water depth and distance to shore are highly collinear in the Mid-Atlantic study area, and in many cases in this report we refer to "nearshore" areas being important for many species.
+However, Rhode Island distribution data suggest that it is bathymetry, rather than distance to shore, that is actually driving these distributions for many species (the exception is likely to be birds breeding on the shoreline west of the study area in summer, whose foraging ranges are limited by distance from their breeding locations).